 9. East Coast Park

-East Coast Park is coastal park lining the southeast side of Singapore.
-The urban park stretches over 15km and has a total land size of 185-hectares.
+East Coast Park is a coastal park lining the southeast side of Singapore.
+The urban park stretches over 15km and has a total land size of 185 hectares.
 This city park is a favourite amongst the local community.

-If you walk the park from end to end, not only will you walk next to the East Coast Beach, but you will also come across several sports facilities like Singapore Wake Park and Xtreme SkatePark.
+If you walk the park from end to end, you will walk next to the East Coast Beach and come across several sports facilities like Singapore Wake Park and Xtreme SkatePark.

 And if you need to take a break, you can try Singaporean food at one of the hawkers at East Coast Lagoon Food Village.
 Imagine eating satays and drinking beer in front of a beach?
 Oh yes!

 And as recently as January 2022, the East Coast Park and other parks on the east side of the city are grouped together to be part of the Round Island Route.
 The route stretches across the east end of Singapore and has over 75km of walking trails, making it Singapore’s longest recreational hiking route.